Available

 The physical tools that power my daily workflow

 I once promised myself that I'd never be a Mac user and would stick to my Linux setup forever.
 Well, here we are.
-There is a quote from Game of Thrones which I think perfectly describes my journey from Linux to Mac: "I fought, I lost.
-Now I rest.
-But you, my dear friend, you'll be fighting Linux drivers forever."
-(Modified version).
+There is a quote from Game of Thrones which I think perfectly describes my journey from Linux to Mac: "I fought, I lost, now I rest."

 Logitech MX Master 3S

-Super comfortable, insane battery life, wireless and matches perfectly with Space Black MacBook Pro.
+Super comfortable, insane battery life, wireless, does not need a mousepad and matches perfectly with Space Black MacBook Pro.

 Logitech MX Keys Mini